DHTMLX/docs-suite/docs/menu/how_to_start.md

 ### Configuration properties

-You can find the full list of Menu configuration properties in the [Menu API overview](menu/api/api_overview.md) article.
+You can find the full list of Menu configuration properties in the [Menu API overview](/menu/api/api_overview/) article.

 ## Load data into Menu

-Detailed information on loading data into Menu is given in the article [](menu/data_loading.md).
+Detailed information on loading data into Menu is given in the article [Data loading](/menu/data_loading/).

 ## Example